RicardoRB/superchat-backend-challenge-ricardo/README.md

   255), primary key (id))
 - create table messages_conversations (messages_id bigint not null, conversations_id bigint not null)

+## Test

+There is integration test and unit test

+1. Execute ./gradlew test

 ## Notes

 - The project is a monolithic created with a CRUD architecture in order to provide a simple project.
 I would recommend a